-Archery World Cup: India women’s compound team wins silver
+Archery World Cup: India win bronze and silver

 — World Archery (@worldarchery) 25 May 2018

-Meanwhile, South Korea pulled off a performance to beat hosts Turkey 227-224 and claim the bronze medal.
+Later in the evening session, third seeded mixed pair of Abhisek and Vennam prevailed over Belgian duo of Reginald Kools and Sarah Prieels 158-155 in the bronze play-off to add a second medal to India’s tally.

-This is India’s second medal at the World Cups this year after Vennam won bronze in the compound mixed team event with Abhishek Verma in April during the Shanghai World Cup.
+This is India’s second and third medal at the World Cups this year after Vennam won bronze in the compound mixed team event with Abhishek Verma in April during the Shanghai World Cup.

-With the compound mixed team duo of Abhishek Verma and Vennam playing later in the day, India have a chance of increasing their medal tally when they face Belgium’s Sarah Prieels and Reginald Kools for the bronze medal final.
+The recurve women’s team of Deepika Kumari, Promila Daimary and Ankita Bhagat will also be playing for bronze when they take on Chinese Taipei’s Lei Chien-Ying, Peng Chia-Mao and Tan Ya Ting on Saturday.

 For all the latest Sports News, download Indian Express App